What Is a Pediatrician?

 - Refer to and collaborate with a specialist should your child become ill and need care beyond the pediatrician's expertise

-How Does Your Pediatrician Work With Your Delivery Team?
+How Do Your Pediatrician and Obstetrician Work With Your Delivery Team?

 Most hospitals ask if you have a pediatrician when you go in to deliver.
 Your baby’s first examination may be with a hospital pediatrician or your chosen pediatrician.
 This depends on hospital policy and whether your pediatrician makes rounds at the hospital where you deliver, and whether your baby was born early.